jazio/temp.github.io/_candidates/drupal/good-tips.md

 Do database queries using entity meta wrapper or EntityFieldQuery rather on db database API

 Use Drupal php wrappers.
-They already solved problems of security, UTF-8 etc
+They already solved problems of security, UTF-8 etc Downside the php/drupal wrappers are not 100% compatible.